 \section{Conclusion}

-In this paper, we applied the single index model to extreme value index (EVI) regression.
-By using the penalized maximum likelihood method for Pareto-type-tailed distribution approximation, the single index parameters and the one-dimensional nonparametric function included in the single index model were estimated.
-We studied the asymptotic distribution and the rate of convergence of the proposed estimator.
-From these results, we can confirm that the single index model overcomes the curse of dimensionality.
-Simulation and real data application help describe the efficiency of the proposed model.
+As described in this paper, we applied the single index model to the extreme value index (EVI) regression.
+Using the penalized maximum likelihood method for Pareto-type-tailed distribution approximation, we estimated the single index parameters and the one-dimensional nonlinear function included in the single index model.
+Additionally, we studied the asymptotic distribution and the rate of convergence of the proposed estimator.
+From these results, the single index model was confirmed as overcoming the curse of dimensionality.
+Simulation and empirical illustration help describe the efficiency of the proposed model.

-One of the most important future tasks is variable selection when the dimension of covariates $p$ is quite large compared with sample size $n$ or sample size exceeding threshold value.
-To the best of our knowledge, however, there is no result of sparse modelling or high-dimensional statistics in EVI regression.
-It would be interesting to investigate the hybrid method of high-dimensional statistics and extreme value theory.
+An important future task is variable selection when the dimension of covariates $p$ is quite large compared with sample size $n$ or sample size exceeding the threshold value.
+Nevertheless, no report of the relevant literature describes a result of sparse modelling or high-dimensional statistics in EVI regression.
+It would be interesting objective of future studies to investigate the hybrid method of high-dimensional statistics and extreme value theory.

-In this paper, we focus on only positive EVI and use the Pareto-type-tailed distribution.
+As described herein, we specifically examined only positive EVI and used the Pareto-type-tailed distribution.
 The single index model can be extended to general EVI including negative $\gamma$.
-Then, in such cases, we need to estimate not only EVI but also the scale function (see, de Haan and Ferreira 2006).
-Although the simultaneous estimation of the two target functions and establishing the asymptotic property of the estimator are quite difficult, it is very important to explore these aspects.
+For such cases, not only EVI but also the scale function (de Haan and Ferreira 2006) must be estimated.
+Although simultaneous estimation of the two target functions and establishing the asymptotic property of the estimator are quite difficult, exploring these aspects is extremely important.